-CORPORATE INCOME TAX EXPENDITURES - FISCAL YEAR 2010/11
+CORPORATE INCOME TAX EXPENDITURES - FISCAL YEAR 2012

-The Arizona Department of Revenue collected \$560 million in net corporate income taxes in fiscal year 2010/11.
+The Arizona Department of Revenue collected \$648 million in net corporate income taxes in FY 2012.
 Net corporate income tax is deposited into the general fund.
 However, 15% of the tax is distributed to cities and towns two years after the year in which it was collected.
-For example, 15% of tax collected in fiscal year 2010/11 will be distributed to incorporated cities and towns in fiscal year 2012/13.
+For example, 15% of tax collected in FY 2012 will be distributed to incorporated cities and towns in FY 2014.
 Therefore, only 85% of the tax collected is actually deposited in the general fund.
 This fact should be kept in mind when reviewing the reported tax value of subtractions and credits.
 The assumption can be made that 85% of the tax value is general fund revenue and the remaining 15% is distributed to cities and towns two years after collection.
+Please remember these figures are for tax year 2010.
+All tax expenditures in this section refer to tax laws in existence in 2010, filed in 2011 and 2012.